McKeeAtx/es6-generator-profiler/README.md

 }
 ```

-Let's analyze what happens at runtime using Chrome's Performance profiler:
+The following screenshot shows the execution of the Saga in Chrome's performance profiler:

 ![Profiling disabled](images/ex01-profiling-disabled.png?raw=true)